TeamMH/minehutxyz/README.md

 ## WELCOME...
 TO MINEHUT.XYZ

 Minehut.xyz is home to the best Minehut-related support you'll find on the web.
-We aim to provide top quality minehut tutorials, skript tutorials, and plugin tutorials. ur site is [community driven](contribute.md), and we will continue to make it better and better.
+We aim to provide top quality [Minehut tutorials](https://minehut.xyz/faq/panel), [Plugin tutorials](https://minehut.xyz/plugin/popular), and [Skript tutorials](https://minehut.xyz/skript/basics).
+Our site is [community driven](contribute.md), and we will continue to make it better and better.

 {% hint style="info" %} Utilise our **Search** function at the top righthand corner of the site, it's so helpful to find your question within our site.{% endhint %}